 Westmoreland decided that the U.S., if it was going to successfully wage a major ground war, should establish a new geographical system in South Vietnam, one designed and built for war.
 Westmoreland’s geography of war would be constructed atop France’s old geographical system; with its eastern anchor the huge coastal bases stretching from the DMZ south to the northeastern edge of the Mekong Delta.
 The bases would include port facilities, ammunition dumps, warehouses, POL storage sites, barracks complexes, and airfields.
 The airfields would be capable of handling big U.S. cargo planes, including the Air Force’s C-123 Provider and C-130 Hercules.
 Once disembarked along the coast, U.S. troops and supplies would be funneled through the coastal enclaves into the interior to confront the Vietcong and North Vietnamese.

 Westmoreland considered airfields crucial to the success of his search and destroy strategy.
 Airfields across the interior of South Vietnam would place U.S. troops in the very midst of Vietcong territory.
-Plus, airfields would preclude the necessity of U.S. troops using South Vietnam’s vulnerable roadways.
+In addition, airfields would preclude the necessity of U.S. troops using South Vietnam’s vulnerable roadways.